AzzyB/dotfilezys/README.md

 # HyprArch

 ## UNDER REVISION
-"In other words use the dots at your own risk"
+"In other words don't use the dots"

 Azzy's Hyprland WM dotfiles for arch linux